fellesverkstedet/fabricatable-machines/chamferrail/README.md

 ![Chamfer rail 320mm axis](./img/09ready-for-chamfer.JPG)

+#### The chamfered edge
 Zero the large V-Bit on the bed instead of the top of the material.
 Then move the Z axis up 10mm and set custom Z zero.
 This way you are not depending on perfect material thickness.
 ![Chamfer rail 320mm axis](./img/10zeroing-on-bed.JPG)

 Chamfer the sides to 4mm depth.
 Be carefull of your offset.
 If your curve is offet with 2mm, you need mill 6mm deep for 4mm chamfer.
 If you bit is not flat underneath, you will need to compensate this too.
 The chamfered surface will be the precision rail geometry.
 You can make a second final finish pass a little slower for max smoothness.
-If you machine is weak you can 3D mill these surfaces with an endmill or ballnose instead of using a large v-bit.
+If you machine is weak you can 3D mill these surfaces with an endmill (up-down milling) or ballnose (starting from the bottom) instead of the v-bit.
 ![Chamfer rail 320mm axis](./img/12chamfered-sideview.JPG)

+#### The rack teeth
 Rough mill the rack geometry to 4mm depth, with a 2mm bit and 0.1mm offset.
 Make sure you are using climb milling direction.
 ![Chamfer rail 320mm axis](./img/13rack-milling.JPG)

 Finish mill the rack geometry to 4mm depth, with a 2mm bit.
 Make sure you are using climb milling direction.
-You can use 4mm pass depth.
+You can use 3.9mm vertical pass depth for maximum surface finish.
 If your machine is weak, make multiple finsih passes.
 ![Chamfer rail 320mm axis](./img/13rack-milling.JPG)

 you can add a 0.3mm chamfer to reduce pinion wear.
 ![Chamfer rail 320mm axis](./img/14rack-chamfered.JPG)

+#### Axis finished
 Unscrew and enjoy
 ![Chamfer rail 320mm axis](./img/15finsihed-axis.JPG)